-All staff and pupils possess a username and password as a level of security.
+All staff and pupils possess a username and password as a level of security to access the school intranet.
 The correct levels of privilege are applied to the correct users.

 Activity on the Learning Platform will be monitored to ensure that the content posted by users is valid and does not infringe the intellectual property rights of others.